Writing

 Storage and persistence

-The NAS was already part of my home setup before Kubernetes entered the picture.
-I use it for photography RAW files and bulk storage, so it made sense to let the homelab lean on it too.
+The NAS was part of my home setup before Kubernetes showed up.
+I use it for photography RAW files and bulk storage, so letting the homelab lean on it too made sense.

-Most app and config PVCs live on the NAS over NFS, mainly because it is the easiest path to grow.
+Most app and config PVCs live on the NAS over NFS, mostly because it’s the easiest thing to grow.
 For databases and anything latency-sensitive, I keep local-path volumes on the miniPC’s NVMe.

 QNAP NAS used for homelab storage